 - confectioner’s sugar , for dusting

-Assemble sandwich in the following order: 1 slice of Swiss cheese on top of the Dijon, followed by the ham, the slice of fully buttered bread, turkey, 1 slice of Swiss, and the remaining slice of bread, jelly side down.
+- Assemble sandwich in the following order: 1 ounce/slice of Swiss/Gruyere on top of the Dijon, followed by the ham, the slice of fully buttered bread, turkey, 1 ounce/slice of Swiss/Gruyere, and the remaining slice of bread, jelly side down.
 Trim crusts, if desired.